Lubin–Tate formal group law: Definition of formal groups

-There is a similar construction with Zp replaced by any complete discrete valuation ring with finite residue class field, where p is replaced by a choice of uniformizer.
+There is a similar construction with Zp replaced by any complete discrete valuation ring with finite residue class field, where the exponent p is replaced by the order of the residue field, and the coefficient p is replaced by a choice of uniformizer.

 Example

 We outline here a formal group equivalent of the Frobenius element, which is of great importance in class field theory, generating the maximal unramified extension as the image of the reciprocity map.

 For this example we need the notion of an endomorphism of formal groups, which is a formal group homomorphism f where the domain is the codomain.
 A formal group homomorphism from a formal group F to a formal group G is a power series over the same ring as the formal groups which has zero constant term and is such that:

 Consider a formal group F(X,Y) with coefficients in the ring of integers in a local field (for example Zp).
 Taking X and Y to be in the unique maximal ideal gives us a convergent power series and in this case we define F(X,Y) = X +F Y and we have a genuine group law.
 For example if F(X,Y)=X+Y, then this is the usual addition.
 This is isomorphic to the case of F(X,Y)=X+Y+XY, where we have multiplication on the set of elements which can be written as 1 added to an element of the prime ideal.
 In the latter case f(S) = (1 + S)p-1 is an endomorphism of F and the isomorphism identifies f with the Frobenius element.